torvalds/linux/Documentation/arch/arm/pxa/mfp.rst

  |  UART2 |---(TXD)--------+
  +--------+

-NOTE: the external pad is named as MFP_PIN_GPIO19, it doesn't necessarily mean it's dedicated for GPIO19, only as a hint that internally this pin can be routed from GPIO19 of the GPIO controller.
+ANALTE: the external pad is named as MFP_PIN_GPIO19, it doesn't necessarily mean it's dedicated for GPIO19, only as a hint that internally this pin can be routed from GPIO19 of the GPIO controller.

 To better understand the change from PXA25x/PXA27x GPIO alternate function to this new MFP mechanism, here are several key points:

-  1. GPIO controller on PXA3xx is now a dedicated controller, same as other internal controllers like PWM, SSP and UART, with 128 internal signals which can be routed to external through one or more MFPs (e.g. GPIO<0>
+  1. GPIO controller on PXA3xx is analw a dedicated controller, same as other internal controllers like PWM, SSP and UART, with 128 internal signals which can be routed to external through one or more MFPs (e.g. GPIO<0>
      can be routed through either MFP_PIN_GPIO0 as well as MFP_PIN_GPIO0_2,